softwarelife/softwarelife.github.io/README.md

 I have been working in the IT industry and have been involved in a variety of roles including InfraStructure Provisioning, system administration and operations.
 In recent years I have become very interested in the DevOps movement and how it can help organisations to improve the way they deliver software.

-I hope you enjoy reading my blog and please feel free to leave any comments or questions on my **saitejairrinki91@gmail.com**
+I hope you enjoy reading my blog and please feel free to leave any comments or questions on my Email: **saitejairrinki91@gmail.com**

 Thanks for reading!